Arrieta sharp, Phillies beat Dodgers 6-1; Maeda strains hip

 TRAINER'S ROOM

-Phillies: OF Rhys Hoskins cleared concussion testing and had no jaw or dental issues after being hit in the face with his own foul ball in the ninth inning Monday, then delivered a pinch-hit double in the ninth inning Tuesday. .
-3B Pedro Florimon left Tuesday's game in the first inning after fouling a ball off his right foot. .
-RHP Pat Neshek (strained right forearm) threw a bullpen before Tuesday's game and will be reevaluated.
+Phillies: OF Rhys Hoskins cleared concussion testing and had no jaw or dental issues after being hit in the face with his own foul ball in the ninth inning Monday, then delivered a pinch-hit double in the ninth inning Tuesday. ...
+RHP Pat Neshek (strained right forearm) threw a bullpen before the game and will be reevaluated.

-Dodgers: LHP Rich Hill (left middle finger blister) threw a between-start bullpen after a simulated game over the weekend, but continues to pitch with a protective covering over the affected finger. .
-LHP Hyun-Jin Ryu (left groin strain) played long toss at 200 feet and remains in line to return in July. .
-LHP Alex Wood, who has left two of his last four starts this season with cramping, is being evaluated, but manager Dave Roberts considered it "minor."
+Dodgers: LHP Rich Hill (left middle finger blister) threw a between-start bullpen after a simulated game over the weekend, but continues to pitch with a protective covering over the affected finger. ...
+LHP Hyun-Jin Ryu (left groin strain) played long toss at 200 feet and remains in line to return in July. ...
+LHP Alex Wood, who has left two of his last four starts this season with cramping, is being evaluated, but Roberts considered it "minor."

 UP NEXT